bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ## The venue

 This years venue is the Bella Conference Center _(pictured)_, a quick metro ride from central Copenhagen.
-While perhaps not as charming as last years venue (Beurs van Berlage in Amsterdam), a larger venue may be more fitting to the ever growing Kotlin community.
+While perhaps not as charming as last years venue (Beurs van Berlage in Amsterdam), a larger venue may be fitting to the ever growing Kotlin community.

 - lokalene
 - er det trangt